fru-io/docs-live/docs/typo3-guide.md

 # TYPO3 Getting Started Guide
-This tutorial gives an example of the DDEV-Live commands specific to TYPO3 CMS and follows on the general [Getting Started Guide](https://docs.ddev.com/getting-started/).
+This tutorial gives an example of the DDEV-Live commands specific to TYPO3 CMS.
+First you will need to set up your DDEV-Live account and connect to your [GitHub](https://docs.ddev.com/github/) acccount using the [Getting Started Guide](https://docs.ddev.com/getting-started/).
 DDEV-Live supports other PHP applications and CMSs such as [Drupal](https://docs.ddev.com/drupal-guide/), [WordPress](https://docs.ddev.com/typo3-guide/), etc.

 ## DDEV-Live default settings for TYPO3
 We give additional flags below to use if your project differs from these defaults.